spectrocloud/librarium/content/docs/12-enterprise-version/00-on-prem-system-requirements.md

 <InfoBox>
- Ensure your data center CIDR IP address does not overlap Kubernetes PodCIDR range.
+Ensure your data center CIDR IP address does not overlap with the Kubernetes PodCIDR range.
 During installation, you can change the Kubernetes PodCIDR range settings.
 </InfoBox>